-- (1) The category of Registrant called "life member or life limited licensee" is established only for life members or life limited licensees whose status had vested pursuant to the prior bylaw 10(c.1) [Life Membership or Licensure], pursuant to section 42(2) of the PGA [Categories of registrants and bylaws for categories of registrants]. - (2) No individuals other than those described in subsection (1) may be granted registration in the category of Registrant called "life member or life limited licensee". - (3) A life member or life limited licensee retains voting privileges without payment of the annual fee but does not have the right to engage in the Reserved Practice. - (4) A life member or life limited licensee must not engage in the Reserved Practice. - (5) A life member or life limited licensee must annually commit to the Council not to engage in the Reserved Practice until released from the commitment by the Council in writing. - (6) A life member or life limited licensee must only use the following professional designation(s), as applicable:
+- (1) The category of Registrant called "life member or life limited licensee" is established only for: - (a) life members or life limited licensees whose status had vested pursuant to the prior bylaw 10(c.1) [Life Membership or Licensure], pursuant to section 42(2) of the PGA [Categories of registrants and bylaws for categories of registrants]. - (b) Registrants previously in the registration categories of "life member prior to 1998" or "honorary life member" who elect to change their registration category to life member or life limited licensee. - (2) No individuals other than those described in subsection (1) may be granted registration in the category of Registrant called "life member or life limited licensee". - (3) A life member or life limited licensee retains voting privileges without payment of the annual fee but does not have the right to engage in the Reserved Practice. - (4) A life member or life limited licensee must not engage in the Reserved Practice.

+- (5) A life member or life limited licensee must annually commit to the Council not to engage in the Reserved Practice until released from the commitment by the Council in writing. - (6) A life member or life limited licensee must only use the following professional designation(s), as applicable: